 /// January 7, 2020 @ 6:00 pm - 7:00 pm

-Join us for the final conversation of the series with members of Level Artist Collective.
+Join us for the third in a series of conversations in the galleries of the Ogden Museum of Southern Art with members of Level Artist Collective.
 The conversation on January 7 will feature Rontherin Ratliff.

 This event is free and open to the public.

 ABOUT RONTHERIN RATLIFF

 Rontherin Ratliff was born in New Orleans, where he currently lives and works.
 He is a self-taught artist whose work explores architecture as analogous to the human conditions.